commfish/BSAI_crab_assessments/BBRKC/README_BBRKC.md

 - survey data updated from - EBSsurvey_analysis.R
 - size comps from 'bbrkc_sizecomps.R'

+Catch data updates annually:
+- see 'RKC_SAFE25_kjp.xlsx'
+- catch totals are in folder from Tyler (data/2025...) but unsure where the test fishery is here....
+  - Ben sent me catch data (also in same folder) has test fishery but not sure about conversion
+- Where are catch calculations for SAFE intro table?????

 readme: files from Jie, background files, Excel summary files I inherited from Jie